 Tracking your activity levels, your diet, your medications and supplements, your sleep, etc. is not for everyone but it can help you detect patterns you can use to improve your health.

 The tracking app provided in the Solve ME/CFS Initiative’s You+M.E.
 Patient Registry provides a great way to assess how different factors in your life may be impacting your health plus it provides ME/CFS researchers with (anonymized, secure) data they can use to learn about this disease.

 The Solve ME/CFS Initiative’s M.E.
 Impact Tool provides a clever way to visualize the impact ME/CFS is having on your daily life.

 Find some ways to be connected to life even when you are cut off from it; I call this “seeing heaven from hell”.
 W

-Adjust – Yes, some people do recover, but don’t expect a cure and don’t be disappointed when you don’t get one.
-Come to grips with the fact that your life is most likely changed for the foreseeable future.
-Try not to spend time focusing on what you don’t have.
-Find new ways to enjoy yourself, to be engaged in life.
+Adjust – Yes, some people do recover, but don’t expect a cure and don’t be surprised when you don’t get one.
+Try to come to grips with the fact that your life is most likely significantly changed for the foreseeable future.
+That can be a wrenching transition but it can be helped by trying not to spend time focusing on what you don’t have, and finding new ways to enjoy yourself, and be engaged in life.
 Accept that for now – this is it – and get what you can from it.

 Let go of unhelpful friends – people who don’t believe in these illnesses or don’t understand your new limitations are energy-sappers.
 Let them go.
 In fact, get good at letting things go in general.